marczz/rest-sphinx-memo/source/Sphinx.rst

 Sphinx directives
 =================

-Sphinx includes its own :sphinx:`directives <markup/index.html>`, which are not available in the docutils builders.
+Sphinx includes its own :sphrst:`directives <directives.html>`, which are not available in the docutils builders.

 ..
 We reference here